Vertigo (film): Home media

-In 1996, director Harrison Engle produced a documentary about the making of Hitchcock's classic, Obsessed with Vertigo.
+In 1996, director Harrison Engle produced the documentary Obsessed with Vertigo.
 Narrated by Roddy McDowall, the film played on American Movie Classics, and has since been included with DVD versions of Vertigo.
 Surviving members of the cast and crew participated, along with Martin Scorsese and Patricia Hitchcock.
 Engle first visited the Vertigo shooting locations in the summer of 1958, just months after completion of the film.

 Vertigo was first released on DVD in March 1998.
 On October 4, 2011, the film was re-issued on DVD by Universal Pictures Home Entertainment as part of the Alfred Hitchcock: The Essentials Collection.
 Subsequently, the film was released on Blu-ray on September 25, 2012, as part of the Alfred Hitchcock: The Masterpiece Collection.
 In May 2014, the film was re-released as a stand-alone Blu-ray edition.
 Some home video releases, such as the 2005 Hitchcock Masterpiece Collection DVD set, contain the original mono track as an option.

 In October 2014, a new 4K restoration was presented at the Castro Theatre in San Francisco.
 This version gives credit to Harris and Katz at the end of the film, and thanks them for providing some previously unknown stereo soundtracks.
-This version, however, removes some of the "excessive" Foley sound that was added in the 1996 restoration.
+This version, however, removes some of the "excessive" Foley sounds that were added in the 1996 restoration.

+In September 2020, an Ultra HD Blu-ray was released by Universal Pictures Home Entertainment as a part of the first volume of The Alfred Hitchcock Classics Collection.
+In September 2021, a stand-alone version was released alongside a SteelBook.